Mishieck/parawait/docs/api/typescript/types.md

 ### Description

 Used to run multiple processes at once.
+It can be used to either run a single process multiple times or run multiple unique processes at once.

 ### Structure